-[ About ]
+[ About ]■

 Kingston NetworkBuddy (KNB) is a small, peer-led space for people in Kingston navigating big changes.
 That includes international students, newcomers, people living here without full citizenship, and local friends who want to help.
-KNB is here, so no one has to walk into a room alone.
-It’s a place where you can talk about the hard parts—like paperwork, work, or feeling lonely—with others who get it.

-KNB is a community service, not a nonprofit.
-There is no budget, no fees, and no guaranteed schedule; KNB appears when the people holding it have capacity and rests when work, health, or immigration status demand a pause—treating that ebb and flow as honest design instead of failure.
+Belonging comes before performance here.
+There is no budget, no fee, and no guaranteed schedule.
+KNB appears when the people holding it have capacity and rests when work, health, or immigration status demand a pause.
+That ebb and flow is part of the design, not a sign the project has failed.

 How Kingston NetworkBuddy began

-People Who Held This Work
+[ ACKNOWLEDGEMENT ]People Who Held This Work

 You listened.
 You asked questions.
-Some of you even brought the work into your classrooms and projects.
+Some of you brought the work into your classrooms and projects.
 That care kept me going long enough to build this version of Kingston NetworkBuddy.

 Thank you from the bottom of my heart.